wikimedia/mediawiki-libs-Zest/README.md

 The original zest codebase is
 (c) Copyright 2011-2012, Christopher Jeffrey.

-The port to PHP is
+The port to PHP was initially done by C. Scott Ananian and is (c) Copyright 2019 Wikimedia Foundation.
-(c) Copyright 2019, C. Scott Ananian.

 Both the original zest codebase and this port are distributed under the MIT license; see LICENSE for more info.